Main Menu

 Why do I get different credit scores from different credit sources?

 Although most credit reports contain the same information, there is a chance that one credit report might have data that a different credit-reporting agency doesn’t have.
-If you get credit scores that are each based on a different credit report, you could see different credit scores.
+If you get credit scores that are each based on a different credit report, you could see other credit scores.

 Someone used my Social Security number, can I get a new one?

 It’s unlikely the Social Security Administration will issue a new number for limited identity theft.
 In fact, getting a new Social Security number would probably create a new set of problems for you.
-Remember that your Social Security number is connected to your employment, tax, education and medical records.
+Remember that your Social Security number is connected to your employment, tax, education, and medical records.
 Seeking a new Social Security number is only considered in extreme situations.

 Just choose an Individual or Family Plan and then One or Three Bureau monitoring and alerts.